Michael J. Halvorson

 Biography

 Michael Halvorson teaches business and economic history courses in the Department of History at PLU, as well as classes on innovation and the history of technology.
-His most recent book is Code Nation: Personal Computing and the Learn to Program Movement in America (2020).
-The project investigates programming culture, computer literacy debates, and the technical history of recent software companies, including Apple, Borland, DEC, IBM, and Microsoft.
+His most recent books are This Little World: A How-to Guide for Social Innovators (2024), co-authored with Shelly Cano Kurtz, and Code Nation: Personal Computing and the Learn to Program Movement in America (2020).
+Both projects offer a “behind-the-scenes” look at digital transformation in American society and its potential for positive social change.

-Prof. Halvorson is interested in oral history and its use in preserving the early history and contributions of technology companies and their workers.
-A recent example of this scholarship is the book chapter “The Help Desk: Changing Images of Product Support in Personal Computing, 1975-1990,” in Abstractions and Embodiments: New Histories of Computing and Society, edited by Janet Abbate and Stephanie Dick (Johns Hopkins University Press, 2022).
+Prof. Halvorson is also interested in oral history and its use in preserving the memories and contributions of technology workers and organizations.
+He is currently working with Microsoft as a senior oral historian to record the memories of its alumni as the company approaches its 50th anniversary (1975-2025).
+A sample of his scholarship in this area is “The Help Desk: Changing Images of Product Support in Personal Computing, 1975-1990,” published in Abstractions and Embodiments: New Histories of Computing and Societyedited by Janet Abbate and Stephanie Dick (Johns Hopkins, 2022).

 PLU’s Innovation Studies program was co-founded by Prof. Halvorson in 2017 to cultivate innovative thinking across campus and engage with community partners that use academic resources and innovative technology for the public good.
-Halvorson currently serves as director of the program.
+Halvorson teaches in the program and served as its inaugural director from 2017 to 2024.

 Michael Halvorson’s research bibliography is available at: